rackerlabs/technical-blog/_posts/2015-08-13-install-openstack-from-source5.md

 <!-- more -->

-We are close to finishing our install of OpenStack - this section will finish the basic OpenStack install.
-We will be able to create networks and start VMs with this artice, leaving only cinder and horizon for the last artice.
+We are close to finishing our install of OpenStack - this section finishs the basic OpenStack install.
+We will be able to create networks and start VMs with this article, leaving only cinder and horizon for the last artice.

-Install the following packages, which are prerequisites for some of the pip packages that will be installed.
+Install the following packages, which are prerequisites for some of the pip packages installed next.

     apt-get install -y git ipset keepalived conntrack conntrackd arping openvswitch-switch dnsmasq-utils dnsmasq libxml2-dev libxslt1-dev libmysqlclient-dev libffi-dev libssl-dev apt-get install -y libvirt-bin qemu-kvm libpq-dev python-libvirt genisoimage kpartx parted vlan multipath-tools sg3-utils libguestfs0 python-guestfs python-dev sysfsutils pkg-config